-15 major 'Game of Thrones' theories that could still come true before the series finale
+15 major 'Game of Thrones' theories that could still totally come true

 Warning: This post contains spoilers for the fourth episode of Season 8 of Game of Thrones.